viamrobotics/docs/docs/components/sensor/sensirion-sht3xd.md

 # SME: #team-bucket
 ---

-Configure a `sensirion-sht3xd` sensor to integrate a [Sensirion SHT3x-DIS temperature and humidity sensor](https://www.adafruit.com/product/2857) into your robot:
+Configure a `sensirion-sht3xd` sensor to integrate a [Sensirion SHT3x-DIS temperature and humidity sensor](https://www.adafruit.com/product/2857) into your machine:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `sensor` type, then select the `sensirion-sht3xd` model.
 Enter a name for your sensor and click **Create**.